Breaking into Europe: insights for biotech leaders

-Expanding into Europe comes with unique challenges – diverse regulations, cultural nuances, and high risks.
-The session was designed to look at the challenges of launching new rare disease drugs into Europe, possible strategies, and the importance of local collaboration and the patient voice.
+Expanding into Europe comes with unique challenges – diverse regulations, cultural nuances and significant risks.
+The Sciensus team recently shared their perspectives on the practical realities of launching new treatments into European markets, possible strategies for success and the importance of local collaboration and patient engagement.

 Key takeaways

-For example, these differences may mean at a practical level that companies need to develop differing packaging configurations, patient information and labelling as well as appropriate pricing.
-The time it takes to address these issues shouldn’t be underestimated, underlining the importance of calling on local expertise.
-Local partners can help with the challenge of managing the supply chain and distribution to make sure all the necessary quality, safety and regulatory processes are in place.
+At a practical level, companies may need to develop different packaging configurations, patient information and labelling, as well as country-specific pricing strategies.
+The time and effort required to address these issues should not be underestimated, underlining the value of local knowledge.
+Local partners can help manage supply chains and distribution while ensuring all necessary quality, safety and regulatory processes are in place.

 US biotechs face several key challenges in Europe

-For example, these differences may mean at a practical level that companies need to develop differing packaging configurations, patient information and labelling as well as appropriate pricing.
-The time it takes to address these issues shouldn’t be underestimated, underlining the importance of calling on local expertise.
-Local partners can help with the challenge of managing the supply chain and distribution to make sure all the necessary quality, safety and regulatory processes are in place.
+At a practical level, companies may need to develop different packaging configurations, patient information and labelling, as well as country-specific pricing strategies.
+The time and effort required to address these issues should not be underestimated, underlining the value of local knowledge.
+Local partners can help manage supply chains and distribution while ensuring all necessary quality, safety and regulatory processes are in place.

-Companies can also develop patient support programmes (PSPs) where nurses visit patients at home or when digitally enabled solutions help people adhere to their treatment.
-These can be used to build communities and help people access new drugs.
-Local partners supporting these programmes should also have a good understanding of the local healthcare landscape and how to navigate it.
+Companies can also develop patient support programmes (PSPs) – for example, in-home nursing or digital solutions that help people adhere to treatment plans.
+These programmes help build communities and improve patient access to new treatments.
+Local partners supporting such initiatives must have a strong understanding of the local healthcare landscape and how to make these programmes work in practice.

-Local collaborations help biotechs to understand what’s possible, what’s not possible, how patients can get the best out of a product and ensure that the patient voice is integrated into drug launches.
+Local collaborations help companies understand what is and isn’t possible, how patients can get the best out of a product and how the patient voice can be integrated into launches.

 How biotech companies can help overcome the obstacles patients face in accessing trials

-In rare disease, there is often a low body of data because there are so few patients, which can affect the development of protocols and exclusion criteria, for example.
-Biotechs should start collecting real-world data (RWD) as early as possible to meet the demands of the stakeholders – the regulator, the payer, healthcare professionals and patients, for a successful launch.
+In many therapy areas, there can be a limited volume of existing data, which affects the development of protocols and inclusion or exclusion criteria.
+Biotechs should aim to collect real-world data (RWD) as early as possible to meet the expectations of regulators, payers, healthcare professionals and patients.

 “Europe is a great opportunity.
-If you approach it in a non traditional way you can set up your company for success.”
-Grant Castor – Senior VP, Commercial Strategy & Operations at Sentynl Therapeutics
+If you approach it in a non-traditional way you can set up your company for success.”
+Grant Castor – Senior VP, Commercial Strategy & Operations

 About Sciensus